Peter Falk: Early life

-Born in The Bronx, New York City, Falk was the son of Michael Peter Falk (1898–1981), owner of a clothing and dry goods store, and his wife, Madeline (née Hochhauser; 1904–2001), an accountant and buyer.
-Both his parents were Jewish, coming from Poland and Russia on his father's side and from Hungary and Łabowa, Nowy Sącz County, Poland, on his mother's side.
-Falk grew up in Ossining, New York.
+Born in Manhattan, New York City, Falk was the son of Michael Peter Falk, owner of a clothing and dry goods store, and his wife, Madeline (née Hochhauser).
+Both his parents were Jewish.

 Falk's right eye was surgically removed when he was three because of a retinoblastoma.
 He wore an artificial eye for most of his life.
 The artificial eye was the cause of his trademark squint.
 Despite this limitation, as a boy he participated in team sports, mainly baseball and basketball.
-In a 1997 interview in Cigar Aficionado magazine with Arthur Marx, Falk said: "I remember once in high school the umpire called me out at third base when I was sure I was safe.
-I got so mad I took out my glass eye, handed it to him and said, 'Try this.'
-I got such a laugh you wouldn't believe."
+In a 1997 interview in Cigar Aficionado magazine with Arthur Marx, Falk said:

 Falk's first stage appearance was at age 12 in The Pirates of Penzance at Camp High Point in upstate New York, where one of his camp counselors was Ross Martin.
 Falk attended Ossining High School in Westchester County, New York, where he was a star athlete and president of his senior class.
 He graduated in 1945.